catamphetamine/anychan/docs/4chan.org/API.md

 * Post IDs are local to a board so the amount of posts added since the previous time is the difference of max post IDs: `getMaxPostID(response) - state.maxPostID`.
 Divide it by `N` and it will be the "posts per minute" stats for the board.

+* Count threads having IDs greater than `state.maxThreadId`.
+Divide it by `N` and it will be the "threads per minute" stats for the board.

-* (stateless) Calculate an approximate "posts per minute" for each thread: `(thread.replies / (thread.last_modified - thread.time)) / 60`.
+* (stateless) Calculate an approximate "posts per minute" for each thread: `(thread.replies / (current_unix_time - thread.time)) / 60`.
 This is an average "posts per minute" stats for a thread across its entire lifespan.

-* (possible alternative) Calculate the posts count difference for each thread: `thread.replies - findThreadById(state.threads, thread.no).replies`.
-Divide it by `N` and it will be the "posts per minute" stats for a thread.
-For new threads assume the previous posts count to be `0`.

 The above steps are performed for each board with a delay `>= 1 sec` between moving from one board to another due to the 4chan API request rate limit of "max one request per second".

+The reason why "posts per minute" stats for threads is calculated in a "stateless" approximate manner is because it can be a good-enough approximation of what kind of threads people generally participate in.
+Alternatively, precise "posts per minute" stats for threads could be calculated by storing `thread.replies` in state for each thread and then, say, after `M` hours the precise "posts per minute" stats for a thread would be calculated as `(thread.replies - getStateForMinutesAgo(M * 60).findThreadById(thread.id).replies) / (M * 60)`.
+Such "precise" approach would require storing more data in the database and is therefore more complex.
+It's likely that the "stateless" approximation already gives good-enough results so no extra precision is required.